 Using a sun lamp or sunbed can be an easy way to get a or top up a tan.
 However, they can also cause a variety of different injuries.
 Among these are eye injuries.
 Exposure to radiation, such as to UV or ultraviolet light produced by some such devices can cause damage to the eyes.
 Users are always advised to wear the protective eye goggles which should be issued when using a UV tanning bed.
 Failure to be issued with these could lead to your vision being impacted.

-If you have suffered this type of eye injury, make a claim through our experienced team by contacting us today.
+If you have suffered this type of eye injury due to negligence, make a claim through our experienced team by contacting us today.

 We are not a medical advice company and all such advice is taken from sources such as the NHS. we always recommend seeking medical treatment as promptly as possible.
 The NHS recommends that if you experience any of the following symptoms, you should visit your closest A&E department for urgent treatment.

 - Eye pain which is severe or persistent.